 An institutional conflict of interest arises when the financial interests of the University, or of a University official acting within his/her authority on behalf of the University, may influence or appear to influence the research, education, clinical care, business transactions, or other activities of the University.
-In the case of research, the concern is that the financial interests of the University, or of a University official acting within his/her authority on behalf of the University, might affect-or reasonably appear to affect-University processes for the conduct, review, or oversight of the research.
+In the case of research, the concern is that the financial interests of the University, or of a University official acting within his/her authority on behalf of the University, or of a University official acting within his/her authority on behalf of the University, or of a University official acting within his/her authority on behalf of the University, might affect-or reasonably appear to affect-University processes for the conduct, review, or oversight of the research.